Coaching and Mentoring at Loughborough

 Releasing individuals’ potential, enabling them to be the best they can be

-Our Coaching, Mentoring and Buddying (CMB) framework helps to ensure that all colleagues – regardless of job family or grade – can, if they want to, apply to have access to a coach, mentor or buddy.
+Regardless of job family or grade all colleagues can, if they want to, apply to have access to a coach or mentor.
 Use these resources to help you to identify which form of support is most relevant to you.
 This may change over time, too, as your time at Loughborough progresses.

 A coach uses their ability to listen and to ask open questions to create a relationship of rapport and trust that enables the individual to clarify what their professional and or related personal goals are and to work out what to do to achieve them.

-The University has a pool of trained internal coaches who adhere to the Association of Coaching’s, Code of Ethics and undertake regular continued professional development and supervision Global Code of Ethics - Association for Coaching.
+The University has a pool of trained internal coaches who adhere to the Association of Coaching’s, Code of Ethics and undertake regular continued professional development and supervision.
 They offer a maximum of four, one hour coaching sessions over a six month period.

 Who would benefit from Coaching?